manishmohit/node-events-poc/README.md

  * eventEmitter.once only lets the event emit only once and rest all is ignored.
  * Have a listener for errors so that when error is thrown node application do not crash.
  * So for promise rejections we can set captureRejection:true while creating the instance of the emitter or we can do it globally.
+ * newListener will be triggered everytime a new event is added.To control this we can always make use of once.
+ *